bloomberg/memray/docs/supported_environments.rst

 You will have the best Memray experience on Linux.

-We have experimental support for macOS 11 or newer.
+We also support macOS 11 or newer.
 We cannot support older macOS versions, as they don't provide a C++17 compatible runtime.
 Although all features work on macOS, the way that macOS applications and Python libraries are typically distributed often results in subpar native stacks on Mac.
 See